E10 - Construct: Add classes method

 TABLE OF CONTENTS

-There are two methods to add classes onto the Master grid.
-These are:
+There are two methods to build a timetable on the Master grid:

 1. Magic squares method